unparalleled-js/docs-1/connectors/coupa/object-actions.md

 This action returns only a **single** unique record.

 ### Get remit to addresses by object ID
 This action allows you to select an object and an associated internal Coupa ID with that object to retrieve their remit-to addresses.
 This is the address which you will send payment to.
-The output for this action comes in a form of a list of addresses for that specified object.
+The output for this action comes in the form of a list of addresses for that specified object.
 We currently only support this action for Suppliers.

 ### Output fields for search/retrieval actions
 Each search/retrieval action except the `Get object by ID` action returns a list of object(s) that match your search criteria.
 Use this action to search for objects in Coupa that could be related to common objects in other applications.

 ## List of triggers and actions
 Workato currently supports the following Coupa triggers and actions.
 Find out more details about each by clicking on the links below.
-You can also navigate to them through the side bar.
+You can also navigate to them through the sidebar.

   * [Introduction](/connectors/coupa/introduction.md)
   * [Object triggers](/connectors/coupa/object-triggers.md)